FOPA Festival 2025:

 1. Research & Inquiry

-We undertake both quantitative and qualitative research into the para-academic sphere—mapping its contours, documenting its practices, and identifying emerging modes of knowledge production.
+We undertake quantitative and qualitative research into the para-academic sphere—mapping its contours, documenting its practices, and identifying emerging modes of knowledge production.
 Central to our work is understanding how prestige, value, and legitimacy are formed and distributed outside traditional academic institutions.

 2. Policy Development